MohsenRahbar/Calculator-BDD-Tester/README.md

 ## Prerequisites :

-Prerequisites To run this project, you need to install Python.
+Prerequisites to run this project, you need to install Python.

 **version python** 3.11.4

 ## Implementation :

-Implementation  To use this project, you need the behave library
+Implementation  to use this project, you need the behave library

 ```bash
 pip install behave